 - Have you taken the suitable references?

-- Will any existing dependencies influence the future merger?
+- Will any key dependencies influence the future merger?
 What preventive measures can be taken?

 - Is retention of key employees ensured?

-- Is a 100-day plan detailed and effective enough?
+- Is a 100-day plan detailed and effective enough for further due diligence investigation?

 - Do your company and the company being acquired have effective leaders?
 What is the track record of the target’s management team?
-If the target does not have effective leaders, you have to consider changing this as strong leadership will be crucial for creating synergy.
+If in the target company’s control there are no effective leaders, you have to consider changing this as strong leadership will be crucial for creating synergy.

-- Are the members of the leadership team supporting acquisition or do you have to look for additional talent to replace them?
+- Are the members of the leadership team supporting the acquisition target or do you have to look for additional talent to replace them?

 - Who will become the managing partner?
 During an acquisition, this question is obvious, whereas during a merger this will have to be discussed in advance.